rickbarretto-edu/vitae/README.md

 > If you want to execute the web application from uvicorn for some reason, try: `poetry run uvicorn vitae.__main__:web_new --factory --reload `.

+### 6. Explore

+To know more about each detail of this project, just open `vitae` and read the documentation for each feature, which includes the objective and architectural decisions for each one.
+The source code also provides documentation for crucial sections.

 ## Tooling Recomentation

 1. **DBA tools**